 The University at a glance

 Lund University was founded in 1666 and is repeatedly ranked among the world’s top 100 universities.
 The University has around 46 000 students and more than 8 400 staff based in Lund, Helsingborg and Malmö.
 We are united in our efforts to understand, explain and improve our world and the human condition.

 Education and research

 Lund is considered one of the most popular study locations in Sweden.
 The University offers one of the broadest ranges of programmes and courses in Scandinavia, based on cross-disciplinary and cutting-edge research.

 The unique disciplinary range encourages boundary-crossing collaborations both within academia and with wider society, creating great conditions for scientific breakthroughs and innovations.
-The University has a distinct international profile, with partner universities in almost 70 countries.
+The University has a distinct international profile, with partner universities in around 70 countries.

 Lund University has an annual turnover of EUR 912 million, of which two-thirds go to research in our nine faculties and one-thirds to education.